michaeldonnelly/smart-app-launch/input/pages/app-state.md

 5. `Basic.code.coding[]`  SHALL include exactly one app-specified Coding
 6. `Basic.extension` MAY include non-complex extensions.
 Extensions SHALL be limited to the `valueString` type unless the EHR's documentation establishes a broader set of allowed extension types

-If EHR accepts the request, the EHR the EHR SHALL persist the submitted resource including:
+If the EHR accepts the request, the EHR SHALL persist the submitted resource including:

 * the Coding present in `Basic.code.coding`
 * all top-level extensions present in the request